 Hypatia Catalog Upcoming Updates - 2024

 We are proud to announce the beta-release of our data processing pipeline and API services.
 The updated site and services are available at new.hypatiacatalog.com, which will be available for a few months to test/debug and then will transition to become the main site.
 While the user-facing website may look mostly the same, we have included a number of improvements and bug fixes enabled by our new API.
-We also note that the difference in the number of stars and catalogs between the versions is due to the updated handling of binaries and counting of multiple papers by the same first author in a year, respectively.
+We also note that the difference in the number of stars and catalogs between the versions is due to the updated handling of binaries, more consistent counting of multiple papers by the same first author in a year, and new datasets being uploaded to the beta-release -- in preparation for the upcoming public release.
 This transition period where both new and old API are available is provided to give our users flexibility to test and update their existing pipelines.
 Please reach out with any issues or bugs you encounter, we want to handle the bugs quickly and make the best possible final product for permanent release.

 Changes to the API